Trademark Productions Master Terms & Conditions of Services

 Schedule A – Website Development & Design Services

-TM will develop the Client’s website to display and function properly in the latest versions of the most popular browsers, normally consisting of the top 90-95% of browser usage.
+PA will develop the Client’s website to display and function properly in the latest versions of the most popular browsers, normally consisting of the top 90-95% of browser usage (desktop and mobile or tablet browsers).
 These browsers are commonly the newest versions of Chrome, Firefox, and Safari at the time of project code development near completion.
-TM understands that some clients may need support for older or alternative browsers, upon such a request from the Client, and for an additional fee (at TM’s discretion), TM will do its best to ensure that the website will function and display as best as possible, normally utilizing “Graceful Degradation” (as defined herein).
+PA understands that some clients may need support for older or alternative browsers, upon such a request from the Client, and for an additional fee (at PA’s discretion), PA will do its best to ensure that the website will function and display as best as possible, normally utilizing “Graceful Degradation” (as defined herein).
+“Graceful degradation is the practice of building your web functionality so that it provides a certain level of user experience in more modern browsers, but it will also degrade gracefully to a lower level of user experience in older browsers.”
 The client acknowledges that many modern technologies do not always function or display properly in older or alternative browsers and that the website may not function or display exactly the same in these browsers.
 The client acknowledges that any effort to properly render these websites in older or alternative browsers is based on best efforts and that there are no guarantees about exact functionality or display.
-TM offers no standard support for Microsoft Internet Explorer or Edge in specific and warrants no developed product to perform as intended on those internet browsers, however, it can do so for an additional fee outside of any work estimate previously quoted.
+PA offers no standard support for Microsoft Internet Explorer or Edge in specific and warrants no developed product to perform as intended on those internet browsers, however, it can do so for an additional fee outside of any work estimate previously quoted.

-TM will make reasonable efforts to deliver the Work Product substantially in accordance with the delivery schedule as set forth in this agreement.
-The actual project development timeline will be determined upon the timely approval and delivery of the design, content, and any other approvals, information or assets needed by TM.
+PA will make reasonable efforts to deliver the Work Product substantially in accordance with the delivery schedule as set forth in this agreement.
+The actual project development timeline will be determined upon the timely approval and delivery of the design, content, and any other approvals, information, or assets needed by PA.

-When completing maintenance or changes to a website, software, design comps, other assets created or controlled by a third party, TM has a reasonable expectation that these elements were created within the same best practices and standards as the Work Product that TM completes.
-However, TM sometimes finds that these third-party assets were inadequately constructed or created, which results in additional time needed to complete our tasks.
+When completing a website build, maintenance, or changes to a website, software, design comps, or other assets, some can be created or controlled by a third party, PA has a reasonable expectation that these elements were created within the same best practices and standards as the Work Product that PA completes.
+Some third-party assets or plugins to perform certain packaged functionalities could even come at the recommendation of PA staff.
+However, PA sometimes finds that these third-party assets were inadequately constructed or created, even not fully compatible with current releases of core base software (CMS, WordPress, WooCommerce, etc.) or, within functionality with other third-party software or plugins which could result in additional time needed to complete tasks.
 The client understands that all estimates, Work Products, and results of this type of work are subject to change and are strictly best-effort.
-In the event that additional time is needed to complete tasks with third-party assets or information, or that working with these assets prevents TM from completing the Client’s objectives, the Client will be notified by TM.
-The Client is responsible for the costs of any time used to research, communicate regarding or modify these assets in an effort to complete the Client’s objectives, up to and including the original estimate provided to the Client by TM.
-If additional time is needed to complete tasks with these third-party assets, the Client will be notified prior to reaching the estimated budget, and will be required to approve this time in writing via an email or CWO, and is responsible for any related costs.
+In the event that additional time is needed to complete tasks with third-party assets or information, or that working with these assets prevents PA from completing the Client’s objectives, the Client will be notified by PA.
+The Client is responsible for the costs of any time used to research, communicate regarding or modify these assets in an effort to complete the Client’s objectives, up to and including the original estimate provided to the Client by PA.
+If additional time is needed to complete tasks with these third-party assets, the Client will be notified prior to reaching the estimated budget and will be required to approve this time in writing via an email or CWO, and is responsible for any related costs.

-Before proceeding with the development phase, and during the development phase, of the Client’s website, TM will require a signature on various approval documents or other written confirmations, including but not limited to design approval and content approval documents.
+Before proceeding with the development phase, and during the development phase, of the Client’s website, PA will require a signature on various approval documents or other written confirmations, including but not limited to design approval and content approval documents.
 The client understands and acknowledges that the development of the project will not proceed without these written authorizations as requested.
-Upon receiving these authorizations, the items that were approved in such a document are “accepted to be built” and “locked-in” and cannot be changed, without the issuance and acceptance of a Change Work Order and a new estimate of fees for the completion of those changes and/or items that are outside of the project’s explicit scope.
-TM will estimate all Change Work Orders at its then-current standard hourly rate.
+Upon receiving these authorizations, the items that were approved in such a document are “accepted to be built” and “locked in” and cannot be changed, without the issuance and acceptance of a Change Work Order and a new estimate that may or may not include additional fees for the completion of those changes and/or items that are outside of the project’s explicit scope.
+PA will estimate all Change Work Orders at its then-current standard hourly rate.

 Schedule B – Custom Web Software Development Services